bhoffman0/CSAwesome2/_sources/Unit4-Data-Collections/topic-4-3-array-basics.rst

         }
     }

-.. |lesson 5.6| raw:: html
+.. |lesson 3.5| raw:: html

-   <a href="https://runestone.academy/ns/books/published/csawesome/Unit5-Writing-Classes/topic-5-6-writing-methods.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 5.6</a>
+   <a href="../Unit3-Class-Creation/topic-3-5-methods.html#groupwork-design-a-class-for-your-community" target="_blank">lesson 3.5</a>

-In Unit 5, you came up with a class of your own choice relevant to you or your community.
+In the last unit, you came up with a class of your own choice relevant to you or your community.
 In this unit, you will create an array to hold objects of your class.

-1. Copy your class from |lesson 5.6| below.
+1. Copy your class from |lesson 3.5| below.

 2. In the main method, create an array of 3 objects of your class.